AmritanshTiwari2160/Automated-Media-Player-Using-Hand-Gestures/README.md

 python media_player.py

 6. Usage:<br/>
-Ensure your webcam is connected and working.
+Ensure your webcam is connected and working.<br/>
-The script will open a window showing the video feed from your webcam.
-Use the following gestures to control media playback:
-One Finger Up: Skip to the next track.
+The script will open a window showing the video feed from your webcam.<br/> Use the following gestures to control media playback:<br/> One Finger Up: Skip to the next track.<br/>
-Two Fingers Up: Go to the previous track.
+Two Fingers Up: Go to the previous track.<br/>
-Three Fingers Up: Increase volume.
+Three Fingers Up: Increase volume.<br/>
-Four Fingers Up: Decrease volume.
+Four Fingers Up: Decrease volume.<br/>
 Five Fingers Up: Play/Pause.

 *Contributing* 🤝<br/>